ColeWebster/CoffeeShop-CRM/README.md

 - Created MongoDB cluster and database

 ## 5/13
-- Completed the API endpoint routes
+- Completed writing the routes for the APi endpoint.
-- Updated file structure to add client folder for react project
+- Changed file structure to follow guide on MERN stack from MongoDB: [Mern Tutorial](https://www.mongodb.com/languages/mern-stack-tutorial)
+- Fixed issue with Compass and Cluster connection
+- Resolved issue with starting server in record.js file
+- Added bootstrap and react router to client side